-Subject to certain exceptions, the Fund is required to trade derivatives and other transactions that create future payment or delivery obligations (except reverse repurchase agreements and similar financing transactions if the Fund has elected to treat them as borrowings) subject to a limit on notional derivatives exposure as a limited derivatives user or subject to a value-at-risk ("VaR") leverage limit and certain derivatives risk management program and testing requirements and requirements related to board reporting.
+Subject to certain exceptions, the Fund is required to trade derivatives and other transactions that create future payment or delivery obligations (except reverse repurchase agreements and similar financing transactions if the Fund has elected to treat them as indebtedness) subject to a limit on notional derivatives exposure as a limited derivatives user or subject to a value-at-risk ("VaR") leverage limit and certain derivatives risk management program and testing requirements and requirements related to board reporting.
 These requirements may limit the ability of the Fund to invest in derivatives, short sales and similar financing transactions, limit the Fund's ability to employ certain strategies that use these instruments and/or adversely affect the Fund's efficiency in implementing its strategy, liquidity and/or ability to pursue its investment objectives.

-Leverage creates several major types of risks for Shareholders, including: (i) the likelihood of greater volatility of NAV of Shares, and of the investment return to Shareholders, than a comparable portfolio without leverage; (ii) the possibility either that Share distributions will fall if the interest and other costs of leverage rise, or that distributions paid on Shares will fluctuate because such costs vary over time; (iii) the effects of leverage in a declining market or a rising interest rate environment, as leverage is likely to cause a greater decline in the NAV of the Shares than if the Fund were not leverage; (iv) to the extent that Fund revenues are required to meet principal payments or Preferred Share dividends, Shareholders may be allocated income (and therefore tax liability) in excess of cash distributed; and (v) in certain circumstances, the Fund may be required to dispose of investments at a loss or otherwise on unattractive terms in order to service its debt obligations or meet its debt covenants.
+Leverage creates several major types of risks for Shareholders, including: (i) the likelihood of greater volatility of NAV of Shares, and of the investment return to Shareholders, than a comparable portfolio without leverage; (ii) the possibility either that Share distributions will fall if the interest and other costs of leverage rise, or that distributions paid on Shares will fluctuate because such costs vary over time; (iii) the effects of leverage in a declining market or a rising interest rate environment, as leverage is likely to cause a greater decline in the NAV of the Shares than if the Fund were not leveraged; (iv) to the extent that Fund revenues are required to meet principal payments or Preferred Share dividends, Shareholders may be allocated income (and therefore tax liability) in excess of cash distributed; and (v) in certain circumstances, the Fund may be required to dispose of investments at a loss or otherwise on unattractive terms in order to service its debt obligations or meet its debt covenants.
 In addition, in connection with one or more credit facilities entered into by the Fund and any Preferred Shares, distributions to Shareholders may be subordinated to payments required in connection with any indebtedness contemplated thereby.
+Furthermore, payment of future distributions is subject to meeting the covenants under any credit facilities and the asset coverage requirements of the 1940 Act.
 There can be no assurance that the Fund will have sufficient cash flow to meet its debt service obligations.
 As a result, the Fund's exposure to foreclosure and other losses may be increased due to the illiquidity of its investments.